 - Be willing to take risk and risk failure

 What is regarded as ethically correct research will differ from subject to subject, and we cannot provide information on all subjects on this site.
 Please refer to the Norwegian National Research Ethics Committees for the guidelines in your field of research.

 Bülow, W., & Helgesson, G. (2018).
 Hostage authorship and the problem of dirty hands.
 Research Ethics, 14(1), 1–9. https://doi.org/10.1177/1747016118764305

 Ilakovac, V., Fister, K., Marusic, M., & Marusic, A. (2007).
 Reliability of disclosure forms of authors' contributions.
 Canadian Medical Association Journal, 176(1), 41-46. https://doi.org/10.1503/cmaj.060687

 Wislar, J. S., Flanagin, A., Fontanarosa, P. B., & Deangelis, C. D. (2011).
-Honorary and ghost authorship in high impact biomedical journals: a cross sectional survey.
-British Medical Journal, 343, d6128. https://doi.org/10.1136/bmj.d6128
+Honorary and ghost authorship in high impact biomedical journals: A cross sectional survey.
+British Medical Journal, 343, Article d6128. https://doi.org/10.1136/bmj.d6128